felixmeyer6/handshake-scraper/README.md

 * **No CSV written**: If no jobs are found or pages error out, you’ll see [WARN] No rows scraped.
 Confirm your URL is valid and includes page=1, you’re logged in, and the page has listings.
 * **Blocked/Rate-limited**: Increase `-t` or try fewer pages.
 * **Layout changes**: The script uses XPath selectors; if Handshake changes markup, some fields may come back empty.
 Update the XPaths in the constants section.
+* **Persisting Chrome session**: If you see `SessionNotCreatedException: ... user data directory is already in use`, it means a previous Chrome session still owns the profile.
+1. Close any leftover Chrome/driver windows or
+2. Delete the profile folder `~/.handshake_chrome_profile` and re-run or
+3. Run one instance at a time.

 ## Safety & Respect